danmayer/coverband/README.md

 The primary goal of Coverband is giving deep insight into your production runtime usage of your application code, while having the least impact on performance possible.

 - Low performance overhead
-- Very simple setup and configuration
+- Simple setup and configuration
 - Out of the box support for all standard code execution paths (web, cron, background jobs, rake tasks, etc)
+- Splits load time (Rails eager load) and Run time metrics
 - Easy to understand actionable insights from the report
+- Tracks Gem usage
 - Development mode, offers deep insight of code usage details (number of LOC execution during single request, etc) during development.
 - Mountable web interface to easily share reports